Start your care

 Why Social Inclusion Matters for People Living with Disability

 Social inclusion is more than being present; it’s about being seen, heard, and valued.
-For people living with disability, inclusive spaces offer a chance to reclaim voice and choice in everyday life.
+For people living with disabilities, inclusive spaces offer a chance to reclaim voice and choice in everyday life.

 When individuals are supported to engage with their communities, the ripple effects are powerful: